 A data breach could occur due to a cyber attack, loss or theft of a device that contains information, or because personal information gets published or shared without authorisation (whether deliberate or inadvertent).
 Breaches are considered notifiable when they are likely to cause serious harm to the individual or organisation affected.

 ‘Serious harm’ could include financial losses, risks to personal safety, damage to reputation, or serious psychological harm.
-It will be up to the organisation concerned to investigate breaches and to determine if serious harm is likely to occur.
+It’s up to the organisation concerned to investigate breaches and to determine if serious harm is likely to occur.
 This needs to be done within 30 days of the breach.
 The organisation should also take steps to prevent any further harm or damage from happening.

 If a notifiable breach has occurred, the organisation must report details of it to those affected by it, and to the OAIC (Office of the Australian Information Commissioner).
 The police may also need to be notified if a crime is suspected.